 If you’re ready to begin an arm injury compensation claim already, please get in touch on 0800 652 1345.
 Otherwise, you’ll find loads of useful information about how to make a claim in the rest of this guide.

-When our personal injury solicitors assess arm injury claims, they’ll usually ask three main questions to see if you have a reasonable chance of being compensated.
+When our personal injury solicitors assess arm injury claims, they’ll normally ask three main questions to see if you have a reasonable chance of being compensated.
 These are:

 Some of the most common arm injuries that lead to compensation claims include: